Riding in Town Cars with Boys

 "Riding in Town Cars with Boys" is the tenth episode of season 5 of the TV series Gossip Girl.
 The episode was directed by Vince Misiano and written by Amanda Lasher.
 It was aired on December 5, 2011, on the CW.
 It is the winter finale with the fifth season starting again on January 16, 2012.

 Similar to previous names in the series, the title of the episode references a piece of media.
-The title reference is from the 2001 film Riding in Cars with Boys starring Drew Barrymore.
+The specific title reference is in this instance taken from the 2001 film Riding in Cars with Boys, starring Drew Barrymore.